ciberciv/pepi_challenge/README.md

 ### How to run

-The proposed solution takes two arguments: the (relative) path to a json file containing the map and the maximum number of days (restricted to values between 2 and 7 so a returning trip makes sense and matches the problem restriction).
+The proposed solution takes two arguments: the (relative) path to a json file containing the map and the maximum number of days (restricted to values between 2 and 7 so a returning trip makes sense and matches the problem's restriction).

 If no argument is given, it will take the default values "map.json" for the file path and 7 for the number of days.
 It can work with just the path parameter, again with 7 as default maxDays value, and providing both parameters.
 Hence, valid commands are: